FloKes/Web-services-project/README.md

 > Jan 21, 2022 2:02:11 PM org.jboss.resteasy.client.jaxrs.engines.ApacheHttpClient43Engine finalize
 > WARN: RESTEASY004687: Closing a class org.jboss.resteasy.client.jaxrs.engines.ApacheHttpClient43Engine instance for you.
 Please close clients yourself.

-The above warning may appears for the code does not close the client directly.
+The above warning may appear for the code does not close the client directly.